iclr-blogposts/2026/_posts/2026-04-27-neural-audio-codecs.md

 We’ll have a look at why audio is harder to model than text and how we can make it easier with _neural audio codecs_, the de-facto standard way of getting audio into and out of LLMs.
 With a codec, we can turn audio into larger discrete _tokens_, train models to predict continuations for these tokens, and then decode those back into audio: see animation above.

-Kyutai folks have done a lot of work in this space, which is part of the reason I chose to cover this topic.
-We’ll start from the basics and build up all the way to [Mimi](https://huggingface.co/kyutai/mimi), our neural audio codec.
-It was originally developed for [Moshi](https://arxiv.org/abs/2410.00037) and later adopted by others for their models, notably [Sesame’s CSM](https://www.sesame.com/research/crossing_the_uncanny_valley_of_voice).
+We’ll start from the basics and build up all the way to Mimi, a modern neural audio codec originally developed for Moshi <d-cite key="DBLP:journals/corr/abs-2410-00037" /> and later adopted by others for their models, notably Sesame’s CSM <d-cite key="sesame_uncanny_valley_voice" />.

 ## Text is easy

-To [tokenize](https://platform.openai.com/docs/concepts/tokens#tokens) text, everybody uses a technique called byte-pair encoding and rarely changes the tokenizer: OpenAI has been using [the same tokenizer](https://github.com/openai/tiktoken/blob/2ab6d3706d557b560b200be48e6a32324682c9a3/tiktoken/model.py#L8-L16C17) since GPT-4o, an ancient model if you count in LLM years.
+To tokenize text, everybody uses a technique called byte-pair encoding and rarely changes the tokenizer: OpenAI has been using [the same tokenizer](https://github.com/openai/tiktoken/blob/2ab6d3706d557b560b200be48e6a32324682c9a3/tiktoken/model.py#L8-L16C17) since GPT-4o <d-cite key="DBLP:journals/corr/abs-2410-21276">, an ancient model if you count in LLM years.

 <!-- <FigureWithCaption src={"assets/img/2026-04-27-neural-audio-codecs/image.png"}>
   A random text from Wikipedia tokenized via the GPT-4o tokenizer